xinyu1205/recognize-anything/README.md

 - **Recognize Anything Model (RAM)** [[Paper](https://arxiv.org/abs/2306.03514)][[Demo](https://huggingface.co/spaces/xinyu1205/recognize-anything)] <br>

   RAM is an image tagging model, which can **recognize any common category with high accuracy**.

+  RAM is accepted at **CVPR 2024 Multimodal Foundation Models Workshop**.

 - **Tag2Text (ICLR 2024)**  [[Paper](https://arxiv.org/abs/2303.05657)] [[Demo](https://huggingface.co/spaces/xinyu1205/recognize-anything)]<br>

-  Tag2Text is a vision-language model guided by tagging, which can **support caption and tagging simultaneously**.
+  Tag2Text is a vision-language model guided by tagging, which can **support tagging and comprehensive captioning simultaneously**.

   Tag2Text is accepted at **ICLR 2024!** See you in Vienna!